GFite/purplepaper/finx-io/src/pages/docs/v2/01-methodology/99-glossary.md

 The yyyy-mm-dd date of the cash flow based on monthly intervals.

+## Clean Price

+Clean Price is the price (calculated or book) without accrued interest.

 ## Discount Margin

 The yield spread above the reference index that estimates the expected return equating the present value of all expected future cash flows to the current market price for variable rate securities.